minhkhang1008/AIO_English_Search/README.md

 - Quick Search function
       + It uses Free Dictionary api to quickly gives you the definition, example,etc of the word or phrase you typed in
 - Add audio pronunciation and internation ipa (thanks to [Free Dictionary API](https://dictionaryapi.dev/))
+- Phrases.com api calling to search for idioms and phrases

 # Fix bug
 - Slowness of suggestion function is fixed, you will no more experience lagging in the website